Alpha Company, 392nd Expeditionary Signal Battalion Deployment Ceremony

-U.S. Army Reserve soldiers assign to Alpha Company, 392nd Expeditionary Signal Battalion, 359th Theater Tactical Signal Brigade, prepares to head overseas to their assigned missions in the U.S. Central Command area of operations.
+U.S. Army Reserve Soldiers assigned to Alpha Company, 392nd Expeditionary Signal Battalion, 359th Theater Tactical Signal Brigade, prepare to head overseas to their assigned missions in the U.S. Central Command area of operations.

 Maj.
-Gen. Tina Boyd presided over the ceremony and was joined by members of the community to include Army Reserve Ambassadors COL (Ret) Edna Cummings, CW5 (Ret) Phyllis Wilson, American Legion Post 22 Towson and the Coast Guard Chief Warrant and Warrant Officers Association (CWOA).
+Gen. Tina Boyd, commanding general, 335th Signal Command (Theater), presided over the ceremony and was joined by members of the community to include Army Reserve Ambassadors Col. (Ret) Edna Cummings, CW5 (Ret) Phyllis Wilson, American Legion Post 22 Towson and the Coast Guard Chief Warrant and Warrant Officers Association (CWOA).

 |Date Taken: